Vidya Vikas Institute of Engineering & Technology: Postgraduate (PG)

-Activities
+Student life

 Every year, annual college day is celebrated in the middle of the year; mostly during the months of April or May.
 Apart from this, many academic, co-academic and extra-academic activities are held throughout the year.
-A three-day state-level technical exhibition was also conducted in late 2012 in the Govt. of Karnataka - VVIET association.
-A state-level mathematics conference was also held at the camput in the end of May, 2013.
+A three-day state-level technical exhibition was also conducted in late 2012 in the Government of Karnataka - VVIET association.
+A state-level mathematics conference was also held at the camput in the end of May 2013.
+Concerts and various college festivals are held on the campus.